 If you know or suspect you have an infected tooth, root canal therapy is the right treatment to stop your pain, save your tooth, and prevent additional infection which can spread to other teeth and erode your jawbone.
-People think a root canal is painful, but with modern techniques it is not, and any discomfort you feel during the procedure or after will be far less than what you experience on a daily basis with an infected tooth.
+People think this is painful, but with modern techniques it is not, and any discomfort you feel during the procedure or after will be far less than what you experience on a daily basis with an infected tooth.

-A root canal is also known as an endodontic surgery because it treats an infection on the inside of your tooth, the pulp, sometimes described as the nerve because it includes sensitive nerves.
+Also known as an endodontic surgery because it treats an infection on the inside of your tooth, the pulp, sometimes described as the nerve because it includes sensitive nerves.
 The symptoms of an infected tooth include:

 - Lasting sensitivity to hot or cold

 - Spontaneous tooth pain that interrupts your concentration and even your sleep

 - Pain that starts in a tooth and goes to other teeth or even other parts of the body